 In 2019, I released a digital book on our blog each month, and intend to continue to do this so long as I have one to share.
-My writing projects range from Children’s books to novels, poetry collections, and hopefully soon, animal/pet and nature content.
-I am also working on comics, and have written songs and meditations, which can be found in Arianna’s gallery (meditations).
+I often collaborate with Arianna, so you can find her work in many of these books as well.

 You can read my Short Stories and Poetry Here!